 Do you live somewhere where you can see the ocean every day?

-I live in the Eastern Suburbs of Sydney (close to Bondi beach).
-We move around a bit, but I always make sure we have proximity to the ocean, because that’s where I get my inspiration.
-I go to the beach, and I meditate on the place, collect fallen objects, like seashells and stones, and then I use these for inspiration.
+I live in the Eastern Suburbs of Sydney, close to Bondi Beach.
+We move around a bit, but I always make sure we have proximity to the ocean because that’s where I get my inspiration.
+I go to the beach and meditate on the place, collect fallen objects like seashells and stones, and then I use these for inspiration.
 I also use them as a guide through my meditation and in my painting.
-Most of my paintings are named, or somehow have some hint of, the place they are inspired by.
+Most of my paintings are named after, or have some hint of, the place they are inspired by.

-Most of Marie's original works are circular, representing the sea portal or planet shape
+> Marie’s original works are often circular, representing a sea portal or the shape of our planet.

-So each painting is devoted to a certain beach in Australia or around the world, or a marine resort - something like that.
+How lovely!
+So each painting is devoted to a certain beach in Australia or around the world, or a marine resort?

 How do you actually create the pieces?
 Are some taken from satellite images of the ocean?

-They are all one hundred percent hand made.
-I use aerial photography as inspiration.
-So I just look at the photos, and guide my inspiration from there.
-After that, I work with the mineral stones, crystals, seashells, pigments and I also use gemstones, to pay tribute to my Slavic heritage and to highlight how precious the beauty of untouched nature for our future generations…
+They are all one hundred percent handmade.
+I use aerial photography as inspiration; I look at the photos and guide my vision from there.
+After that, I work with mineral stones, seashells, and pigments.
+I also use gemstones to pay tribute to my Slavic heritage and to highlight how precious the beauty of untouched nature is for our future generations.

 Tell us more about how it all comes together...

-First of all, I go to the place and I meditate, to get the feeling, and understand which colour palate I have to paint in.
-Sometimes I use aerial photography of the place for the composition, or the perspective.
-Then I collect the fallen objects - like seashells or sand.
-I figure out what kinds of mineral stones or gem stones, pearls or Swarovski crystals I want to use.
-I like to find a nice combination in colour, but also with their meaning.
-Because each mineral has their own healing powers.
+First of all, I go to the place and meditate to get the feeling and understand which colour palette I should use.
+Sometimes I use aerial photography of the place for the composition or perspective.
+Then I collect fallen objects—like seashells or sand.
+I figure out what kinds of mineral stones, gemstones, pearls, or Swarovski crystals I want to include.
+I like to find a nice combination in colour and meaning, as each mineral carries its own unique energy and history.

 And then you recreate it?

-Not exactly, because I also add my emotions and feelings that are inspired by the place.
-For me it’s about trying to capture the feeling of the place, not exactly copying something.
-I intentionally erase the traces of human presence from them - somehow creating a portal to another version of our planet - without people - porthole to the untouched nature.
-Also I add halo lighting behind the frame to make the artwork glow like a night light.
+Not exactly, because I also add the emotions and feelings inspired by the place.
+For me, it’s about trying to capture the essence of the location, not exactly copying it.
+I intentionally erase traces of human presence from them—somehow creating a portal to another version of our planet—an untouched nature.
+I also add halo lighting behind the frame to make the mixed medium artwork glow like a night light.

-Yeah.
-I’ve been to the place, so I like to include some things from the place.
-Most of my originals are round - I think this shape is the best representation of the Porthole or a Sea Portal somehow referring to the planet shape.
+In a way, yes!
+I’ve been to the place, so I like to include physical elements from it.
+Most of my originals are round; I think this shape is the best representation of a porthole or a sea portal.

 They are beautiful.
 And they really give you a sense of being by the sea...

 Maybe because there are actual physical objects taken from the place in the artwork?
-That might be one or two seashells, or a bit of sand.
-Or stones.
+That might be a couple of seashells, a bit of sand, or stones.

-Marie adds halo lighting behind the frame to make her artworks glow at night
+> Marie adds halo lighting behind the frame to make her mixed medium artworks glow at night.

 How long does it take you to do each piece?

-If you count the collection of the fallen objects, and getting the inspiration and Gemstones - sometimes it takes few months, just to figure out in my head how everything should be placed.
-I use several layers and each has to dry over couple of days.
+If you count the collection of objects, the inspiration, and sourcing the gemstones, it can take a few months just to figure out the composition in my head.
+I use several layers of mixed medium, and each has to dry over a couple of days.

 What are your favourite Australian beaches?

 Definitely Byron Bay.
-We travel to there quite often.
+We travel there quite often.
 But I have a big collection of seashells from everywhere.
-I have travelled through the world - Southeast Asia, The Philippines, Indonesia, Thailand.
-Even the United States.
-Actually, I lived in the US for a while, so some are dedicated to beaches there - like Laguna Beach.
+I have travelled through the world—Southeast Asia, the Philippines, Indonesia, Thailand.
+Actually, I lived in the US for a while, so some pieces are dedicated to beaches there, like Laguna Beach.

 Have you spent most of your adult life travelling and painting?

 Pretty much.
 But I actually started in the corporate world, where I worked for seven years.
-But I figured out that creating something, that inspires others to take action into marine conservation is what inspires me.
-This is what I am passionate about - it has more meaning than just making money.
+I eventually realized that creating something that inspires others to take action toward marine conservation is what truly drives me.
+This is what I am passionate about—it has more meaning than just making money.

 Follow Marie on Instagram via @antuan_elle